 ATLANTA -- Ridiculed during the preseason, the New York Jets are exceeding expectations.

-Rookie quarterback Geno Smith tossed three touchdown passes and led a drive in the final two minutes to set up Nick Folk's winning field goal in a 30-28 victory over the Atlanta Falcons on Monday at the Georgia Dome.
+Rookie quarterback Geno Smith tossed three touchdown passes and led a drive in the final two minutes to set up Nick Folk's winning field goal in the Jets' 30-28 victory over the Atlanta Falcons on Monday at the Georgia Dome.

 After throwing eight interceptions in his four NFL starts, Smith did not turn the ball over against the Falcons.
 The rookie out of West Virginia completed 16 of 20 passes for 199 yards with touchdowns to Jeff Cumberland, Jeremy Kerley and Kellen Winslow.

-Smith completed each of his five throws on the decisive 56-yard drive, and he had a 8-yard key scramble that helped set up Folk's 42-yard field goal as time expired.
+Smith completed each of his five throws on the decisive 56-yard drive, and he had a key 8-yard scramble that helped set up Folk's 43-yard field goal as time expired.

 Winslow's touchdown in the back corner of the end zone put the Jets up 27-14 early in the fourth quarter.

-Matt Ryan led two late scoring drives and gave the Falcons the lead with a 3-yard touchdown pass to Levine Toilolo with two minutes to play.
+Matt Ryan led two late scoring drives and gave the Falcons a 28-27 lead with a 3-yard touchdown pass to Levine Toilolo with 1:54 to play.

-Ryan completed 36 of 45 passes for 319 yards.
+Matt Ryan completed 36 of 45 passes for 319 yards and two touchdowns.
 Gonzalez made 10 catches for 97 yards, and Jones added eight grabs for 99 yards.

 Smith threw two touchdown passes in the second quarter, a 20-yarder to Cumberland and a 16-yarder to Kerley.
 The latter put the Jets up 17-7 with seven minutes left in the half and drew boos from the home crowd.